-- 14.7.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat complying with the FIA Specification for Extractable Seats in Open Cockpit Cars. - 14.7.2 If the seat is secured, it must be done so with no more than two bolts.
-If bolts are used, they must: - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device. - 14.7.4 The seat must be removable without the need to cut or remove any of the seat belts.

-A test must be carried out on the seat when fitted to a fully representative car with the driver present.
-Once the buckle has been released it must be possible to extract the seat from the car without any further adjustment of the harness.
-The seat must be moved in a direction following the vertical axis of the car.

-14.7.5 Any seat made from foam must be covered with a non-flammable and non-combustible material.
+- 14.7.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat complying with the FIA Specification for Extractable Seats in Open Cockpit Cars. - 14.7.2 The seat shall be firmly retained longitudinally and laterally with no more than four pins.
+The pins must engage the Extractable Seat in its operational position by a minimum of 10mm measured along their axis. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device. - 14.7.4 The seat must be removable along the direction normal to the reference plane without the need to cut or remove any of the seat belts. - A test must be carried out on the seat when fitted to a fully representative car with the driver present.
+Once the buckle has been released it must be possible to extract the seat from the car without any further adjustment of the harness. - 14.7.5 Any seat made from foam must be covered with a non-flammable and non-combustible material.
+The cladding materials shall be tested for flammability in accordance with ISO standard 3795.
+The speed of combustion shall be less than or equal to 75 mm/min.